John Hindmarsh: First Governor of South Australia

 Light eventually chose the site of Adelaide, and stationed the Cygnet at Port Lincoln to notify Hindmarsh that the capital would be located on the east Coast of Gulf St Vincent near Holdfast Bay, now known as Glenelg, South Australia (named after Lord Glenelg, (Note: Through Lord Glenelg, the name derives from Glenelg, Highland (previously Inverness-shire), Scotland.) the then Colonial Secretary).
 The name "Adelaide" was chosen by King William IV in honour of his consort Queen Adelaide.

 Hindmarsh's proclamation on 28 December 1836 announced the commencement of colonial government and stated that Aborigines were to be treated justly and were 'equally entitled to the privileges of British subjects'.
 Although most South Australians have been taught that Hindmarsh's proclamation created the colony, it did not.
 William IV, having been empowered by an Act of Parliament in August 1834, in February 1836 Letters Patent 'Erected and Established' the Province of South Australia.
 No governor had the power to create colonies.

-There was some question as to the respective powers of the Governor and the Resident Commissioner, James Hurtle Fisher, and the two came into open conflict.
-Feeling ran high and when Hindmarsh went so far as to suspend Robert Gouger and other public officers, the commissioners brought the matter before the Secretary of State for the Colonies.
-Hindmarsh was then recalled to London in 1838.
+Hindmarsh was recalled to London in 1838.
 The Southern Australian, for one, was pleased to see him go; partly as a military man in what should be a civil position, and the divisive nature of his rule, but also hints of personal character defects.